 Salesforce decided to follow a completely different path of development and successfully promoted its CRM platform as API-based software.
 In practice, it means a cloud-based software designed for simple integration, easy customization and hassle-free development.
 After the logic behind cloud- and subscription-based services proved to be sound and is now helping Salesforce be a huge success, on premises solutions became ‘yesterday news’.

 Today, the entire IT industry moves towards SaaS and microservices in order to build flexible ecosystems that can easily adopt to new era of digital business models.

 Use subscriptions to increase sales

-Subscriptions are something that help online retail businesses to grow.
+Subscriptions are something that helps online retail businesses to grow.
 Thanks to them, many companies can easily reduce costs with scalable solutions, while at the same time improving their cash flow through automatic payments.

 Subscription-based products are usually very simple to use as no hardware and no complicated configuration is required.
-Using the Cloud is a great example of that.
+Using the cloud is a great example of that.
 All you need to do is to choose a subscription plan and you can immediately start using i.e. virtual servers offered by Amazon Web Services.
 Simple as that!

 But the Amazon cloud is not the only subscription-based service you can use.
 If you’re seriously thinking about improving sales in 2018, you need to have a quality PIM solution designed to improve the customer experience.

 Interested in product information management, but not sure where to start?
 Contact us to learn how a PIM solution can boost your e-commerce strategy.